 windowed | start and end | Run between start and end, then revert. |

 execution array returns 422 EXECUTION_NOT_SUPPORTED with details: { requestedExecution, supportedExecution }.
-On a typical device, auto.balanced declares ["immediate", "scheduled"] (no end makes sense for a long-running mode), while charge may declare ["immediate", "scheduled", "windowed"].
+On a battery, auto.balanced declares ["immediate", "scheduled"] (no end makes sense for a long-running mode), while charge may declare ["immediate", "scheduled", "windowed"].
+EV charger and thermostat commands also declare scheduling shapes: an EV charger’s charge and a thermostat’s heat/cool declare ["immediate", "scheduled", "windowed"], while idle and the thermostat’s auto accept ["immediate", "scheduled"].
+The thermostat’s follow_schedule is ["immediate"] only.
+The array tells you, per command, exactly which shapes the device runs, so you never have to assume.

 Conflict resolution